 "This is television for the masses," said Mahmood Enayat, who directs the Iran Media Program at the Annenberg School for Communication at the University of Pennsylvania.
 "It's not for the elite or upper class."

 "Googoosh Music Academy," a competition show featuring music doyenne Googoosh guiding aspiring Persian-pop crooners, has been a runaway hit and completed its second season last year.
 Googoosh, essentially the Barbra Streisand of Iran, made her name as a singer and actress in the Shah-era 1960s and 1970s, and now performs and lives outside the country.

 On the show, young men with trendy hairstyles and women in glitzy gowns sing ballads made famous during their parents' generation, before the 1979 Islamic Revolution and later restrictions on female vocalists and pop music.

-According to Manoto figures, over four million viewers voted for their favourite contestant on the new season last fall, and the final episode attracted nearly 140,000 views on YouTube.
+According to Manoto figures, over four million viewers voted for their favorite contestant on the new season last fall, and the final episode attracted nearly 140,000 views on YouTube.

-One proof of Manoto's success is that it appears to be a favourite target for Iran's censors, who must be selective about the programmes and channels they choose to jam because it is difficult to do so, media experts said.
+One proof of Manoto's success is that it appears to be a favorite target for Iran's censors, who must be selective about the programs and channels they choose to jam because it is difficult to do so, media experts said.